Error Thresholds in Presence of Epistatic Interactions: Discussion and Outlook

 \section{Discussion and Outlook}

-We have provided a framework that allows to generalise the analysis of the Error Catastrophe to rugged energy landscapes.
-The analogy with continuous phase transitions in magnetic systems has proved to be a fruitful one in the analysis of epistasis and error thresholds in quasi-species models.\\
+We have provided a framework that allows to generalize the analysis of the Error Catastrophe to rugged energy landscapes.
+The analogy with continuous phase transitions in magnetic systems has proved to be a fruitful one in the analysis of epistasis and error thresholds for mutability in quasispecies models.\\

-We have shown that there exists a threshold above which the virus population remains in a strong mutation regime.
-Below this threshold, we have generalised the behaviour from a single-peak landscape (additive mutations) to a multiple peaked landscape, which is arguably a more complex and realistic scenario for virus evolution.
+We have shown that there exists a threshold above which the virus population remains in a strong mutation regime in epistatic landscapes.
+Below this threshold, we have generalized the behavior from a single-peak landscape (additive mutations) to a multiple peaked landscape, which is arguably a more complex and realistic scenario for virus evolution.
 We have therefore contributed to enlarging the applicability of the theory underlying the Error Catastrophe to more realistic cases (assuming large viral populations away from the mutational meltdown threshold). \\

-Backreaction rates are dependent on a host of diverse factors, such the prevalence of lethal mutations, the mutation pressure itself or even the sequence configuration associated to a fitness peak.
+Backreaction rates are dependent on a host of diverse factors, such the prevalence of lethal mutations, the mutation pressure itself or the sequence configuration associated to a fitness peak.
 We have assumed that they are an independent parameter, as can be done in spin systems, which is debatable.
 However, this independence, a figment as it may appear, can be useful to reason about drug safety and emergence of mutant strains.
 Mathematical models for quantifying safety of treatments based on mutagentic drugs asume a dynamics which is then fitted to experimental parameters \cite{hassine22,lobinska23}.
 This may or may not be representative of real effects.
 The calculation of overlaps at any given point in time allows to monitor the effect of mutagenic drugs on control populations in more realistic, model-free scenarios.
 For instance, this approach could provide a way to screen epidemics in the absence of abundant ressources, as can be the case during the rising curve of an outbreak.
-If one assumes that it is possible to perform pooled genomic analysis, then computing the overlap matrix between sequenced viruses provides valuable, real-time snapshot of the viral population, emergence of strains, and responses to treatments or changing external factors.
+If one assumes that it is possible to perform pooled genomic analysis, then computing the overlap matrix between sequenced viruses provides valuable, real-time snapshot of the viral population, emergence of strains, and responses to treatments or changing external factors.\\